MicrosoftDocs/learn/learn-pr/wwl/deploy-devices-windows-autopilot/includes/7-troubleshoot.md

 When troubleshooting Windows Autopilot, the key things to verify are:

- -  **Configuration**.
-Has Azure AD and Microsoft Intune (or an equivalent MDM service) been configured as specified in Windows Autopilot configuration requirements?
+ -  **Configuration:** Has Azure AD and Microsoft Intune (or an equivalent MDM service) been configured as specified in Windows Autopilot configuration requirements?
- -  **Network connectivity**.
-Can the device access the services described in Windows Autopilot networking requirements?
+ -  **Network connectivity:** Can the device access the services described in Windows Autopilot networking requirements?
- -  **Autopilot OOBE behavior**.
-Were only the expected out-of-box experience screens displayed?
+ -  **Autopilot OOBE behavior:** Were only the expected out-of-box experience screens displayed?
 Was the Azure AD credentials page customized with organization-specific details as expected?
- -  **Azure AD join issues**.
-Was the device able to join Azure AD?
+ -  **Azure AD join issues:** Was the device able to join Azure AD?
- -  **MDM enrollment issues**.
-Was the device able to enroll in Microsoft Intune (or an equivalent MDM service)?
+ -  **MDM enrollment issues:** Was the device able to enroll in Microsoft Intune (or an equivalent MDM service)?

 ### Troubleshoot Autopilot OOBE issues